0xPolygon/zkevm-node/tools/datastreamer/README.md

 # Datastream Tool

-This tool was designed to be used internally with the legacy zkEVM node, but some of its options are compatible with the CDK-Erigon node, as they share the same data stream format.
+This tool was designed to be used internally with the legacy zkEVM node, but most of its options are compatible with the CDK-Erigon node, as they share the same data stream format.
+The only non-compatible option is the data stream generation (generate-file).

 The DataStream format spec can be found [here](https://github.com/0xPolygonHermez/cdk-erigon/blob/zkevm/docs/datastream/datastream.md).